What does an Addiction Counselor in Arkansas do? What is Their Job Role?

 That said, if you're going the "traditional route" and plan on working with clients in a clinical setting, your best bet is getting your credential.

-There are three levels of state licensing or certification:
+There are three levels of the Arkansas substance abuse certification:

 - Licensed Alcoholism and Drug Counselor (LADAC)